jittuu/NSupport/README.md

 	june18.Change(years: 2010); // 2010/06/18
 ```

-and also extends [Integer](http://msdn.microsoft.com/en-us/library/system.int32.aspx) to enable to write as:
+it also extends [Integer](http://msdn.microsoft.com/en-us/library/system.int32.aspx) to enable to write as:

 ```c#
 	2.IsEven(); // true